State Energy Program (United States): Impact

 The State Energy Program partners with state and territory energy offices to collect annual benefits that come from the financial and technical assistance the program gives to states.
 States use SEP funding as a base then grow through the addition of their own funds or private sector investments.

 A 2015 study by Oak Ridge National Laboratory found that for every dollar yielded to the State Energy Program by the federal government, it saved $4.50 in reduced energy bills.
 Other outcomes included "energy savings and renewable energy generation, bill savings, cost effectiveness, job creation, and carbon emissions reductions and avoided social costs associated with climate change."
-The study estimates total SEP-Attributable Energy Savings and SEP-Attributable Renewable generation from 2009-2050 to be approximately 2.8 e15BTU.
-135,493 jobs are estimated to be created from 2009-2050 based on $1.9 billion in funding.
+The study estimates total SEP-Attributable Energy Savings and SEP-Attributable Renewable generation from 2009–2050 to be approximately 2.8 e15BTU.
+135,493 jobs are estimated to be created from 2009 to 2050 based on $1.9 billion in funding.
 Avoided carbon emissions from energy savings and renewable generation are 42.36 and 121.78 Million metric tons of carbon equivalent (MMTCE), respectively.
 The avoided social costs from energy savings and renewable generation are $3,057,196 and $8,854,015, respectively.
-From 2009-2050, in 2009 dollars, bill savings are estimated to be $7.8 billion in total.
+From 2009 to 2050, in 2009 dollars, bill savings are estimated to be $7.8 billion in total.